 Reprographics (Print Shop)

-As part of the Facilities Management team, the Reprographics department manages print material requests.
-This includes the mass duplication of print materials (for example: posters - banners - fliers - testing materials - booklets).
+As part of the Facilities Management team, the Reprographics department manages print material requests for copies over 40.

 The A.A.S. in Respiratory Care will offer the study of theory and techniques instrumental in diagnosis, treatment, management, and preventative care of patients with cardiopulmonary problems.